Zel-hub7/Personal--Portfolio/README.md

 # 📖 [Personal--Portfolio] <a name="about-project"></a>

-<-This is my personal portfolio site where You can see every detail you want to know about me and list of projects done.</p>
+This is my personal portfolio site where You can see every detail you want to know about me and list of projects done.</p>
 After going through the study material (covering; semantics of HTML5, linters, CSS3, figma, grid, gitflow and flexbox) I applied my knowledge to build a PORTFOLIO repository.

 ## 🛠 Built With <a name="built-with"></a>